arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

       0 + " 1"           0 + 1 = 1           0 + 1 = 1        TO_NUMBER(" 1") = 1
       0 + "a1"           0 + 0 = 0           0 + 0 = 0        TO_NUMBER("a1") = 0

+- the internal AQL function `PASSTHRU` (which simply returns its call argument) has been changed from being non-deterministic to being deterministic, provided its call argument is also deterministic.
+This change should not affect end users, as `PASSTHRU` is intended to be used for internal testing only.
+Should end users use this AQL function in any query and need a wrapper to make query parts non-deterministic, the `NOOPT` AQL function can stand in as a non-deterministic variant of `PASSTHRU`

 Usage of V8
 -----------